dydxprotocol/solo/docs/websocket.md

 #### Initial Response

-The initial response will contain the entire state of the active market:
+The initial response will contain the most recent 100 orders from the active market:

 ```json
 {